lionl1106/JPEG_Decoder/README.md

 # JPEG_Decoder
-A simple implement of the JPEG baseline decoder in Python.
+A simple implementation of the JPEG baseline decoder in Python.